Ryan Hanrahan is a First Alert Meteorologist and can be seen weekdays during the 11 a.m., 4 p.m. and 5 p.m. news on NBC Connecticut.

-Growing up along the shoreline in Guilford, Conn., his interest in the weather was sparked by the 1989 Hamden tornado, hurricanes Gloria and Bob, along with the blizzards of '93 and '96.
+Growing up along the shoreline in Guilford, his interest in the weather was sparked by the 1989 Hamden tornado, hurricanes Gloria and Bob, and the blizzards of '93 and '96.

-Ryan returned to Connecticut after working as a meteorologist for WNYT, the NBC affiliate in Albany, N.Y.
+Ryan returned to Connecticut in 2005 after working as a meteorologist for WNYT, the NBC affiliate in Albany, N.Y.
 He received his Bachelor of Science degree in meteorology from the Pennsylvania State University.

 Ryan currently lives in West Hartford.
-Besides forecasting the weather, Ryan enjoys spending his spare time with his Golden Retriever Doppler, relaxing on the beach or on the slopes skiing.
-He's also actively involved with several community organizations and frequently visits schools across the state talking about the weather.
+Besides forecasting the weather, he enjoys spending his spare time with his Golden Retriever, Doppler, relaxing on the beach or on the slopes skiing.
+He also volunteers with Special Olympics Connecticut and visits schools across the state talking about science.

 Ryan also writes a blog, “On Ryan’s Radar."